 - Is the infrastructure necessary for a successful performance of the project available, or can it be acquired within the project budget?

 Ask a colleague to proofread your final draft before submitting.
 Make sure grammar and spelling are correct, and ensure that you have uploaded all of the necessary documents.

 Finally, own your project.
-An AADRF Grant or Fellowship can be a first step in your career as an independent researcher, so let this shine through in your application.
+An Dementia Australia Research Foundation Grant or Fellowship can be a first step in your career as an independent researcher, so let this shine through in your application.
 Lead your project from inception, application to final report, but seek guidance and welcome feedback from more experienced colleagues.

 If you have any questions or need help with your application, please contact us promptly, well before the closing date of the grant round.

 How will you communicate your findings beyond the academic community to inform consumers and the broader community?
-There are numerous channels for this, including the Understand Discuss section of our website.
+There are numerous channels for this.

 It is important that you are able to communicate your project in lay terms, free of scientific jargon and presented in a way that someone without scientific knowledge will be able to understand.
 Below are some good links on writing a lay summary:

 - The Academy of Medical Sciences – tips and what a lay should look like.

 - Elsevier – how to write a lay summary.

 - Plain English Campaign – how to write in plain English.